TheRenegadeCoder/sample-programs-website/projects/palindrome/index.md

 ## Requirements

-Create a file called "Even Odd" using the naming convention appropriate for your language of choice.
+Create a file called "Palindrome" using the naming convention appropriate for your language of choice.
 Write a program that accepts an input of an integer and prints whether the number is a palindrome or not.

 ## Testing